casadoj/mekong_usecase/_sources/docs/3_run.md

 ```

 ### 3.1 Map stacks

 #### 3.1.1 Soil layers

 First, we will analyse the water stored in the soil layers.
-We'll load the data and then we plot it to show its 3 dimensions.
+We'll load the data and then we plot it.
 The maps show the average over time, whereas the lineplot shows a timeseries obtained by computing, for each timestep, the spatial average.
 In the first case we get an insight into the spatial variability, whereas in the second case we show temporal variability.

 ```python